Sentry Page Protection

 Japan has been fighting deflation for decades and only recent unprecedented monetary policy by the BOJ appears to be having some effect upon deflation (and yields).

 After bottoming at near -0.28% in mid-2016, yields have risen and were able to finally break above 0.15% in early 2022.
 They are currently employing yield curve control (YCC) to keep rates pegged below 1.0% (increased from 0.5% in Jul/2023).
-The Yen has massively declined as a result of YCC greatly increasing Japanese import prices and corresponding inflation.
+This past week yields closed above support @ 1.075% and above the 52 week moving average.

 After bottoming at near -0.28% in mid-2016, yields have risen and were able to finally break above 0.15% in early 2022.
 They are currently employing yield curve control (YCC) to keep rates pegged below 1.0% (increased from 0.5% in Jul/2023).
-The Yen has massively declined as a result of YCC greatly increasing Japanese import prices and corresponding inflation.
+This past week yields closed above support @ 1.075% and above the 52 week moving average.

 Currencies